trilemma-dev/SwiftAuthorizationSample/README.md

 If you do not want these entries to be persisted as part of the info or launchd property lists:

 5. Add a Run Script Phase as the last phase
-6. Set the command to be run as `"${SRCROOT}"/BuildScripts/PropertyListModifier.swift cleanup-job-bless-requirements`
+6. Set the command to be run as `"${SRCROOT}"/BuildScripts/PropertyListModifier.swift cleanup-job-bless-requirements cleanup-mach-services`

-By specifying "auto-increment-version", the script will increment the patch value of the `CFBundleVersion` entry if the source code has changed.
+By specifying "auto-increment-version", the script will increment the value of the `CFBundleVersion` entry if the source code has changed.
 In order for the script to determine if the source code has changed it creates an entry in your helper tool's info property list with the `BuildHash` key and a value equal to the SHA256 hash of the helper tool's source code.
 For the version number to continue autoincrementing you'll need to commit these changes.
 If you do not want this autoincrement behavior, do not specify `auto-increment-version` as an argument for the build script.
 Note that changes to framework dependencies will *not* cause an autoincrement.

 ## Communicating With a Helper Tool
 Communication between your app and the helper tool should be thought of as a client server relationship.
 Your app